-All mental health services must be medically necessary.
+All mental health services must be medically necessary in accordance with LAC 50:I.1101.
 The medical necessity for services shall be determined by an LMHP or physician who is acting within the scope of their professional license and applicable state law.

-There shall be recipient involvement throughout the planning and delivery of services.
+There shall be member involvement throughout the planning and delivery of services.
 Services shall be:

-- Delivered in a culturally and linguistically competent manner; - Respectful of the individual receiving services; - Appropriate to individuals of diverse racial, ethnic, religious, sexual and gender identities and other cultural and linguistic groups; and - Appropriate for age, development; and education.
+- Delivered in a culturally and linguistically competent manner; - Respectful of the individual receiving services; - Appropriate to individuals of diverse racial, ethnic, religious, sexual and gender identities and other cultural and linguistic groups; and

+• Appropriate for age, development; and education.